tiny-nestjs/auto-injectable/README.md

 <br>

-- _Below are advanced usage techniques of the library.
+- _Below are **advanced** usages of the library.
 In most cases, utilizing the methods above will suffice._

 <br>